terchris/docuwrite-base/README.md

 test-install
 ```

 You should see a list of all tests and get error messages if something is wrong.
+You can find more info about trouble shooting in the file [trouble-notes.md](trouble-notes.md)

 ## Development and Release Process